We earn commissions from brands listed on this site, which influences how listings are presented.

 While purple cabbages taste similar to green or white cabbage, they have higher amounts of helpful plant compounds in them.
 Its bright color comes from anthocyanins, a plant compound known for its antioxidant and anti-inflammatory properties.
 These are highly beneficial for our immune system.

 Purple cabbages have high amounts of vitamin C, even more than oranges.
 Numerous vitamins and minerals are present in this miracle vegetable.
-It contains calcium, iron, and manganese along with Vitamin B6, folate, retinol, and Vitamin K. With 5 grams of carbs and 2 grams of fiber, a cup of chopped red cabbage is ideal for a keto diet.
+It contains calcium, iron, and manganese along with Vitamin B6, folate, retinol, and Vitamin K. With 5 grams of carbs and 2 grams of fiber, a cup of chopped red cabbage is ideal for a ketogenic diet.

 You can make a simple stir-fry with purple cabbage keto noodles, and purple cabbage slaws are great for topping keto nachos.